 "Touché," she replied, smiling for the first time in a couple of days.

-"That's better, here's something else to smile about," I said, pointing out the window as Ronnie came bouncing down the steps.
+"That's better, now here comes something else to smile about," I said, pointing out the window as Ronnie came bouncing down the steps.

 I remained seated as Judy jumped up and ran outside and into the arms of my ex wife, Rhonda.
-I smiled as I watched Ronnie comfort her and left them alone to enjoy the moment.
+I smiled as I watched Ronnie comfort her and opted to leave them alone to their private moment.
 I knew that Ronnie would be in to grill me shortly and saw no need to rush that aggravation.
 A large group of patrons pushed past them while I waited for them to finish.
 I tensed up suddenly and grabbed a menu from the napkin holder on the table and quickly covered my face.
 The scary Arab from Carney's the other night, Hassan, was about to enter the building.
 SHIT!